 Is home automation worth it for a custom home?

-For a luxury custom build, yes — specifically lighting control, structured wiring, and security.
+For a luxury custom build, absolutely — specifically lighting control, structured wiring, and security.
 These have clear resale value and everyday impact.
-Buy what you’ll actually use, not what looks impressive on a spec sheet.
+Buy what you'll actually use.
+Skip what's just impressive on a spec sheet.

 Can smart home systems be added after a home is built?

 Some can.
-Wireless devices are easy retrofits.
-In-wall audio, motorized shades, and whole-home lighting control are difficult and expensive after drywall.
-Plan before framing — not after move-in.
+Wireless devices retrofit easily.
+In-wall audio, motorized shades, and whole-home lighting control?
+Those are difficult and expensive after drywall.
+Plan before framing — not after you've moved in.

 What smart home infrastructure needs to be in the walls?